willow-ahrens/symmetry-benchmarks/README.md

 - Kernels.
 We compare against naive Finch, TACO, and SPLATT, all of which are included.
 - Compilation:  We require Finch v0.6.32 and Julia v1.10.4 to compile.
-- Binary:  We provide a Docker image \texttt{systec-artifact.tar} with all dependencies pre-installed.
+- Binary:  We provide a Docker image \texttt{systec-artifact.tar} with all dependencies pre-installed, which requires ARM hardware to run as it was built for Apple M2.
+If different hardware is used, one can build the docker image for that hardware using the provided instructions.
 - Data set:  Matrix datasets are downloaded automatically from \url{http://sparse.tamu.edu/}.
 - Run-time environment:  The artifact requires a Unix System (Mac or Linux).
 - Hardware:  We benchmark on an Intel Xeon E5-2695 v2 @ 2.40GHz, and our benchmarks run well on Apple M2.